patrickfav/website-favre/content/opensource/_index.md

 ---
 title: "Open Source"
-description: "Various open source software projects and snippets I created in recent years.
-As one can see there was, in the past, a strong focus on Android and Java cryptography/security themed libraries.
-Most of them can be found on GitHub and are published on Maven Central."
+description: "Various open-source software projects I’ve created over the years.
+As you can see, my earlier work had a strong focus on Android, as well as Java libraries centered around cryptography and security.
+Most of these projects are available on GitHub and published on Maven Central"
 type: list

 cascade: